 - Offer to set up a conference call between your organization, the corporation, and the software provider.
 This gives your prospective donor a chance to learn exactly how its money will be used and how the software will aid your organization.

-Many of the tips we’ve mentioned are included in our popular solicitation templates (see below).
+Many of the tips we’ve mentioned are included in our popular solicitation templates (see resources).
 Feel free to customize them for your organization’s needs before sending.
 We believe you will be pleasantly surprised with the results.
 Good luck!